|Senator William Holland Thomas

 30, 1857, at Sarah's home in Haywood County, with Reverend Banister Turner officiating.

-Sarah, affectionately referred to as "Sallie," was the daughter of William's long time friend
+Sarah, affectionately referred to as Sallie, was the daughter of William's long time friend and

 Robert Love, the founder of Waynesville, North Carolina.
-Sarah's father, James Robert
+Sarah's father was a successful

 Thomas L. Clingman wrote to his close friend Thomas:

 "As to the dark eyed girl do not hesitate to go totally forward.
 I hope to get

 to your wedding soon."
 E. Stanly Godbolt, Jr. and Mattie U. Russell, Confederate

 Colonel and Cherokee Chief: The Life of William Holland Thomas, 79-4.